openstack/openstack-manuals/doc/common-rst/get_started_image_service.rst

 The OpenStack Image service is central to Infrastructure-as-a-Service (IaaS) as shown in :ref:`get_started_conceptual_architecture`.
-It accepts API requests for disk or server images, and image metadata from end users or OpenStack Compute components.
+It accepts API requests for disk or server images, and metadata definitions from end users or OpenStack Compute components.
 It also supports the storage of disk or server images on various repository types, including OpenStack Object Storage.